-- 2.123 Whilst not as remote and wild in character as the Coastal National Park there will still be a general presumption against any development in the Green Zone in order to retain the quality and distinctiveness of the Island's countryside here and to ensure that the distinct character of the zone remains intact.
-The quality and distinctiveness of the landscape character areas of the Green Zone still makes them sensitive to the effects of intrusive development. - 2.124 As a landscape largely created by human intervention, however, it would be unreasonable to preclude all forms of development.
-Policy NE7 does not, therefore, confer an absolute moratorium on development in the Green Zone but there is a strong presumption against development: the key test is the capacity of the site and its context to accommodate development without harm to the landscape character.
-This is the starting point for the consideration of development proposals.
-It will only be appropriate and acceptable to permit some forms of development as exceptions to the general presumption against development, as follows, but there may be cases where development will be unacceptable.
+2.118 Whilst not as remote and wild in character as the Coastal National Park there will still be a general presumption against any development in the Green Zone in order to retain the quality and distinctiveness of the Island's countryside here and to ensure that the distinct character of the zone remains intact.
+The quality and distinctiveness of the landscape character areas of the Green Zone still makes them sensitive to the effects of intrusive development whilst having a greater capacity to accept some change.